 What the jobs number means for the election and the dollar; the buck strengthens on a strong report.
 Profiting from next week's election, with CNBC's Melissa Lee and the Money in Motion traders.

 A detailed look at currency trading, with CNBC's Melissa Lee and the Money In Motion traders.

-The Bank of England steps back and euro fears ease - it's time for your FX Fix.
+The Bank of Japan falls short and Europeans go shopping — it's time for your FX Fix.

 A Bank of Japan meeting looms and Australia's central bank pushes back — it's time for your FX Fix.